Ardhanarishvara: Symbolism

 Ardhanarishvara symbolizes that the male and female principles are inseparable.
-The composite form conveys the unity of opposites (coniunctio oppositorum) in the universe.
-The male half of Ardhanarishvara stands for Purusha and female half is Prakriti.
+The composite form conveys the unity of opposites (coniunctio oppositorum) in the universe.Daniélou pp. 63–7Goldberg p.115 The male half of Ardhanarishvara stands for Purusha and female half is Prakriti.
 Purusha is the male principle and passive force of the universe, while Prakriti is the female active force; both are "constantly drawn to embrace and fuse with each other, though... separated by the intervening axis".
-The union of Purusha (Shiva) and Prikriti (Shiva's energy, Shakti) generates the universe, an idea also manifested in the union of the Linga of Shiva and Yoni of Devi creating the cosmos.
-The Mahabharata lauds this form as the source of creation.
+The union of Purusha (Shiva) and Prikriti (Shiva's energy, Shakti) generates the universe, an idea also manifested in the union of the Linga of Shiva and Yoni of Devi creating the cosmos.Swami Parmeshwaranand p.
+59 The Mahabharata lauds this form as the source of creation.
 Ardhanarishvara also suggests the element of Kama or Lust, which leads to creation.

 Ardhanarishvara signifies "totality that lies beyond duality", "bi-unity of male and female in God" and "the bisexuality and therefore the non-duality" of the Supreme Being.
 It conveys that God is both Shiva and Parvati, "both male and female, both father and mother, both aloof and active, both fearsome and gentle, both destructive and constructive" and unifies all other dichotomies of the universe.
 While Shiva's rosary in the Ardhanarishvara iconography associates him with asceticism and spirituality, Parvati's mirror associates her to the material illusory world.
 Ardhanarishvara reconciles and harmonizes the two conflicting ways of life: the spiritual way of the ascetic as represented by Shiva, and the materialistic way of the householder as symbolized by Parvati, who invites the ascetic Shiva into marriage and the wider circle of worldly affairs.
 The interdependence of Shiva on his power (Shakti) as embodied in Parvati is also manifested in this form.
 Ardhanarishvara conveys that Shiva and Shakti are one and the same, an interpretation also declared in inscriptions found along with Ardhanarishvara images in Java and the eastern Malay Archipelago.
 The Vishnudharmottara Purana also emphasizes the identity and sameness of the male Purusha and female Prakriti, manifested in the image of Ardhanarishvara.
 According to Shaiva guru Sivaya Subramuniyaswami (1927–2001), Ardhanarishvara signifies that the great Shiva is "All, inseparable from His energy" (i.e. his Shakti) and is beyond gender.